pliu/k8splayground/apps/argo-cd/README.md

 ## Authentication and authorization
 Similar to Kubernetes, Argo CD uses RBAC to grant permissions to users and groups (roles with sets of permissions are defined and then mapped to users and groups; Argo CD also allows direct mapping of permissions to users and groups).

-Similar to Rancher, only users managed by external user-management systems (e.g. OIDC) are associated with groups.
+Similar to Rancher, only users managed by external user-management systems (e.g., OIDC) are associated with groups.

 In K8sPlayground, user and role management are in the argo-cd chart in the argocd-cm and argocd-rbac-cm ConfigMaps and the argocd-secret Secret.
 One can also define and bind Project-scoped roles in AppProject manifests.